Naan Sivanagiren: Production

-The film marked the first Tamil venture for the producers, director, and lead actors.
-Major portions of the film were shot in 2010.
+Naan Sivanagiren was the first Tamil venture for the producers, director, and lead actors.

 Soundtrack

-The soundtrack has four songs composed by K. S. Manoj and written by Na.
-Muthukumar, Nishanth and V. K. Gnanasekar.
-The audio of the film was released by director M. Rajesh and was received by Rama Narayanan at a special event held in May 2011.
-At the same event, the film's trailer was released by director Suseenthiran, and was received by director Sasi, in the presence of chief guests, director S. P. Muthuraman, producer 'Sathyajothi' Thyagarajan and choreographer Kala.
+The soundtrack has four songs composed by K. S. Manoj.
+The audio rights were acquired by Venus Music.
+The audio was released by director M. Rajesh and was received by Rama Narayanan at a special event held in May 2011.
+At the same event, the film's trailer was released by director Suseenthiran, and was received by director Sasi, in the presence of chief guests, director S. P. Muthuraman, producer T. G. Thyagarajan and choreographer Kala.